PedroASB/odin-recipes/version-01/preview.md

 # Odin Recipes - Version 1

-These are some images from version 1 of Odin Recipes project:
+These are some images from the version 1 of the Odin Recipes project:

 ![Homepage](./homepage.png)